jonnys17/jonnys17/README.md

-- 👋 Hi, I’m @jonnys17
+- 👋 Hi, I’m @oujonny
-- 👀 I’m interested in kubernetes, networks and SRE
+- 👀 I’m interested in kubernetes, terraform and SRE
-- 🌱 I’m currently learning public clouds and SRE
+- 🌱 I’m currently learning public clouds (AWS & Azure) and SRE
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cloud native open source projects
 - 📫 You can reach me at jonny@immerda.ch

 <!---